Famous Logo Designers & What They Got Right

 4. Abstract Logo Marks

 Unlike pictorial marks that use distinct images, abstract logo marks use geometric patterns.
-Take, for example, the Nike swoosh, Pepsi’s circle, Adidas’ flower, etc. All these abstract concepts have become popular thanks to famous logo designers who saw great creative potential in them.
+Take, for example, the Nike swoosh, Pepsi’s circle, Adidas’ trefoil, etc. All these iconic logos have become famous brand logos thanks to the top logo designers in the world who saw great creative potential in them.

 This type of logo stands out because it leaves room for multiple interpretations and thus allows customers to identify with your brand as they please.